Large deviations for triangles in scale-free random graphs: Abstract

 \section{Abstract}

-We provide large deviations estimates for the upper tail of the number of triangles in scale-free inhomogeneous random graphs where the degrees have power law tails with index $-\alpha, \alpha \in (1,2)$.
+We provide large deviations estimates for the upper tail of the number of triangles in scale-free inhomogeneous random graphs where node degrees have tails which are power laws with index $-\alpha, \alpha \in (1,2)$.
 We show that upper tail probabilities for triangles undergo a phase transition.
 For $\alpha<4/3$, the upper tail is caused by many vertices of degree of order $n$, and this probability is semi-exponential.
-In this regime, additional triangles consist of two hubs.
+Additional triangles consist of two hubs.
 For $\alpha>4/3$ on the other hand, the upper tail is caused by one hub of a specific degree, and this probability decays polynomially in $n$, leading to additional triangles with one hub.
 In the intermediate case $\alpha=4/3$, we show polynomial decay of the tail probability caused by multiple but finitely many hubs.
 In this case, the additional triangles contain either a single hub or two hubs.
 Our proofs are partly based on various concentration inequalities.
 In particular, we tailor concentration bounds for empirical processes to make them well-suited for analyzing heavy-tailed phenomena in nonlinear settings.